Student Leadership - Undergraduate

 Clare Haley, for her work on equitable infrastructure in the city, leading Live/Move, and co-authoring "Rethinking Streets during COVID," a text that has had wide access since publication.

 Transportation Services, David Reesor and team, for virtual parking permit implementation that provided immediate and long-term impacts to campus day-to-day work.

 Recognizes an employee or team for the introduction of a sustainability best practice into their department or unit's day-to-day work or their service to campus.
 Sponsored by the Office of the Vice President of Finance and Administration.

 Sustainable Student Support and Programming

-The Duck Nest, Katy Stoysich and team, for sustaining student wellness during the pandemic through innovative programs and offerings including a "climate council" discussion group.
+The Duck Nest, Kate Stoysich and team, for sustaining student wellness during the pandemic through innovative programs and offerings including a "climate council" discussion group.

 Recognizes an individual, team, or department unit for student-focused programs, projects, or initiatives related to sustainability.
 Sponsored by the Division of Student Life.

 Lauren Hallet, for innovative and applied ecological research and sustainable agroecology projects, including work on the Willamette Valley's hazelnut farms and a collaboration with Eastern Oregon ranchers to develop more sustainable grazing plans.

 Recognizes a University of Oregon researcher whose research has made significant contributions to human knowledge related to sustainability.
 Sponsored by the Office of the Vice President for Research and Innovation.

 Barbara Muraca, for research around the degrowth movement, a new framework for indigenous-led sustainable practices with the Lummi Nation "Totem Pole Journey," and work as a lead author of the global Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).